-1. Candidates for a degree must pass the Matriculation examinations (pp. 18-22).
+- 1. Candidates for a degree must pass the Matriculation examinations (pp. 18-21).
 Only those classes which a student attends as an Undergraduate or Matriculant are recognized as qualifying for a degree in Arts or Science.
-In order to be a Matriculant in this Faculty the student must have passed Matriculation in English, Algebra, a Foreign language, and four other subjects of Matriculation.

-- 2. A Matriculant pursuing a course for a degree in Arts or Science and wishing to finish this course in four years must complete his Matriculation before the end of the second year of his course. - 3.
-A Matriculant deficient in more than one subject of Matriculation shall not be admitted to more than four classes of a course for a degree. - 4.
-A Matriculant deficient in one of the required foreign languages, whose preparation in this language has not covered any considerable part of the work prescribed for Matriculation, shall not be admitted to more than three undergraduate classes. - 5.
-No undergraduate or matriculant shall be admitted to a class until he has passed the preliminary class or classes or other preliminary qualifications required. - 6.
-The list of classes which a student may take shall include all required classes, including matriculation classes, before any elective is added, but candidates for admission to Honour courses may have this rule modified on application to the Committee on Honours. - 7.
+In order to be a Matriculant in this Faculty the student must have passed Matriculation in English, Algebra, a Foreign language, and four other subjects of Matriculation. - 2.
+A Matriculant pursuing a course for a degree in Arts or Science and wishing to finish this course in four years must complete his Matriculation before the end of the second year of his course. - 3.
+A Matriculant deficient in one of the required foreign languages, whose preparation in this language has not covered any considerable part of the work prescribed for Matriculation, shall not be admitted to more than three undergraduate classes. - 4.
+No undergraduate or matriculant shall be admitted to a class until he has passed the preliminary class or classes or other preliminary qualifications required. - 5.
+The list of classes which a student may take shall include all required classes, including matriculation classes, before any elective is added, but candidates for admission to Honour courses may have this rule modified on application to the Committee on Honours. - 6.
 Five classes shall be regarded as constituting a normal year's work for a student in good standing.
 Students seeking admission to six classes must make written application to the Committee on Studies, furnishing reasons in support of their application.
-No student who has failed in any class of his course in the preceding year of his attendance shall be admitted to more than five classes. - 8.
+No student who has failed in any class of his course in the preceding year of his attendance shall be admitted to more than five classes. - 7.
 Any student, who at the Christmas examinations has not shown reasonable proficiency, may, at the discretion of the Faculty, be required to discontinue attendance at the University for the remainder of the session.
 Fees will not be reimbursed to such students.